Yeah, JavaScript!

 says('Stupid is as stupid does'); // won't fail

-from within forrestSays
+says from within forrestSays?return statement

 var says = function(what, verb) {